Cory Booker: Second term

 In October 2011, Booker expanded the Let's Move!
 Newark program to include Let's Move!
 Newark: Our Power, a four-month fitness challenge for Newark public school students run by public health advocate Jeff Halevy.

 On April 12, 2012, Booker saved a woman from a house fire, suffering smoke inhalation and second-degree burns on his hands in the process.
 Newark Fire Chief John Centanni said that Booker's actions possibly saved the woman's life.
-After Hurricane Sandy destroyed much of New Jersey's and New York's shoreline areas in late October 2012, Booker invited Newarkers without electrictiy and similar services to eat and sleep in his home.
+After Hurricane Sandy destroyed much of New Jersey's and New York's shoreline areas in late October 2012, Booker invited Newarkers without electricity and similar services to eat and sleep in his home.
 In February 2013, responding to a Twitter post, Booker helped a nervous constituent propose to his girlfriend.
 Booker rescued a dog from freezing temperatures in January 2013 and another dog that had been abandoned in a cage in July 2013.

 On November 20, 2012, a melee occurred at a Newark City Council meeting Booker attended.
 The nine-seat council was to vote on the successor to the seat vacated by newly elected U.S. Representative Donald M. Payne, Jr. Booker's opponents on the council, including Ras Baraka, sought to appoint John Sharpe James, son of former mayor Sharpe James, while Booker and his supporters favored Shanique Speight.
 Booker attended the meeting to deal with the eventuality of the lack of a quorum or a tie vote, in which state law would allow him to cast a deciding vote.
-After acting Council President Anibal Ramos Jr. refused Baraka an opportunity to address the council, Baraka and two other council members walked away in protest.
+After acting council president Anibal Ramos Jr. refused Baraka an opportunity to address the council, Baraka and two other council members walked away in protest.
 Booker cast the deciding vote for Speight.
 Supporters of James stormed the stage and were held back by riot police, who eventually used pepper spray on some members of the crowd.
 Baraka later blamed Booker for inciting the disturbance.
 Booker refused to comment to the media after the vote.

 In December 2012, after discussions with a constituent about New Jersey's Supplemental Nutrition Assistance Program (SNAP), Booker began a weeklong challenge attempting to live on a food budget of $30 per week—the amount he said that New Jersey paid SNAP recipients.
 When critics noted that the very name of the SNAP program shows that it is intended to "supplement" an individual's food budget, not be its sole source, Booker replied that his aim was to spark a discussion about the reality that many Americans rely solely on food stamps to survive.